muratk5n/thirdwave/en/README.md

 ---

-Kosinski directed *Top Gun Maverick*? *Oblivion* was a great movie.

----

-Good story with good directing is Hitchcock.

----

-Good directing without good story is Michal Bay.

----

 Energy will always find its customers.

 "Putin scored an own goal by invading Ukraine it will put his Europe